 Reciprocal Inuit/graduate student research training in the Canadian Arctic

-This workshop series aims to improve research capacity in Arctic communities by encouraging Indigenous-Western research awareness and facilitating cross-cultural dialogue.
+The spring 2017 workshop series aimed to contribute to research capacity in Arctic communities by encouraging Indigenous-Western research awareness and cross-cultural dialogue.

-The workshops are a collaboration between the University of Alberta Faculty of Rehabilitation Medicine, the Health Sciences Education and Research Commons, Library Services and the Arviat Wellness Centre in Nunavut.
-The workshops also have the participation of the Law Society of Nunavut.
+The workshops were a collaboration between the University of Alberta Faculty of Rehabilitation Medicine, the Health Sciences Education and Research Commons, Library Services, and the Aqqiummavik Society in Nunavut, and had the participation of the Law Society of Nunavut.

-They will be held in Arviat and Iqaluit, Nunavut, and linked to the Faculty of Rehabilitation Medicine at the University of Alberta in Edmonton.
-The workshops will involve University of Alberta graduate students, undergraduate students, Arctic-based Inuit research assistants, Nunavut high school students and students at the Arctic College.
+The workshops were held in Arviat and Iqaluit, Nunavut, and video-linked to the Faculty of Rehabilitation Medicine at the University of Alberta in Edmonton.
+They involved graduate students, undergraduate students, Arctic-based Inuit research assistants, Nunavut high school students and students at the Arctic College.

-The first workshop series will be held in Arviat in April 2017, and the second will be held in Iqaluit in May 2017.
-Among the goals of the workshops is to train research assistants to participate in a large, two-year interdisciplinary health-and-law research project relating to rehabilitation for justice-involved young Inuit men in Canada’s Arctic.
+In addition to contributing to general research capacity in Nunavut, the workshops trained research assistants to participate in a large, two-year interdisciplinary project relating to rehabilitation for justice-involved young Inuit men in Canada’s Arctic.
 The research project is funded by The Law Foundation of Ontario and the Social Science and Humanities Research Council of Canada.

-This cross-cultural research training workshop series and related film are supported by a University of Alberta Indigenous Community Engagement, Research and Learning Grant sponsored by FGSR and the Provost.
+This cross-cultural research training workshop series and related film were supported by a University of Alberta Indigenous Community Engagement, Research and Learning Grant sponsored by FGSR and the Provost.